-For purposes of this program, commissioning helps ensure that the predicted energy savings are being achieved and that the system's operation and performance has been optimized.
+For purposes of this program, commissioning of the installed EEMs helps ensure that the predicted energy savings are being achieved and that the system's operation and performance has been optimized.
 Commissioning is required to be completed when the building is fully occupied and when the system's operation can be verified.
 Some measures may require commissioning during the cooling or heating seasons.